vanessailana/COVID-19-research-dashboard-/README.md

 Given a list of papers create a report with the results of:

 1. Read the most recent MIDAS Mendeley paper library XML file.
+-  Run the xml2csv.py  script to convert the XML files to a CSV format.
+(File is in the xml-to-csv directory)
+- Merge the CSV's into one CSV with the mergecsv.py (File is in the xml-to-csv directory)

 2. Generate groups of similar papers and assign a meaningful label or group of tags to each group.

 3. Outline what papers inside each group better represent that group.